soma2000-lang/Problem3/README.md

 Performm all the features as aked in the problem statement.

-Additinal features that have been implemented- prioritisation of the tasks according to the priority level set in the models file

-Task proritization based on class PriorityLevel(str, Enum):
-    HIGH = "high"
-    MEDIUM = "medium"
-    LOW = "low"

 The folder structure looks like this-
 T![alt text](image.png)